photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 *[filesystem]: contains your files and folders *[RHEL]: Red Hat Enterprise Linux®

-[^1]: The default filename for the [Docker Compose](https://docs.docker.com/compose/) configuration is `docker-compose.yml`.
+[^1]: The default name for [Docker Compose](https://docs.docker.com/compose/) config files is `compose.yaml` or `docker-compose.yml`.
 For simplicity, it does not need to be specified if you run commands in the same directory.
 Config files for other apps and instances should be placed in separate folders.